VIGITA/VIGITA.github.io/index.md

 For examples,a secure and credible store front for retail provides confidence in sales.
 A clear and coherent brand identity lets your reputation and prominence to grow organically amongst your user base.
 Conclusion
 The elements of user mobile UX design address the main desires and concerns of one’s core audience, from the earliest stages of development.
 A sound grasp of these essential elements will allow even the most ambitious design projects to progress more efficiently, and with a greater sense of focus.

+**(d)	Native apps and Web apps**

-(d)	A Native App is an app developed essentially for one particular mobile device and is installed directly onto the device itself.
+A Native App is an app developed essentially for one particular mobile device and is installed directly onto the device itself.
 Users of native apps usually download them via app stores online or the app marketplace, such as the Apple App Store, the Google Play store and so on.
 An example of a native app is the Camera.
 A Web App, on the other hand, are basically Internet-enabled apps that are accessible via the mobile device’s Web browser.
 They need not be downloaded onto the user’s mobile device in order to be accessed.
 The Safari browser is a good example of a mobile Web app.
 From the above definitions, native apps are ideal for the following reasons: